jni/my-documents/blog/context.md

 genes ([here]() and [here]()).
 Now, we want to know which functional categories in GO are overrepresented in these lists.

+One important thing to note about testing these three different lists: many biological function annotations are direction-insensitive.
+For example, genes could be annotated as being involved in "cell cycle progression" whether they are promoters of inhibitors of such a function.
+Therefore, it makes sense to treat "significantly differentially expressed" genes, regardless of direction of change, as a coherent subset.

 Download the gene lists linked above, then go to the [GOrilla homepage]().
 Paste your list of genes into the XXX box.
 For the background list box, include